VivekAndola/MyLeetCode_Solutions/README.md

 ## Current Approach

-I'm currently using AI tools (ChatGPT and Gemini) to help me understand complex concepts and build problem-solving logic.
+I'm currently using AI tools (ChatGPT, Claude & Gemini) to help me understand complex concepts and build problem-solving logic.
 As I progress, my goal is to develop the skills to solve problems independently.

 ## Structure